-The power of open source lies in attracting and gathering a community that wants to innovate with you and not against you much better than you could on your own.
+The power of open source lies in attracting and gathering a community that wants to innovate with you much better than you could on your own.
 And you don’t need to put the thing you sell in open source to achieve this goal.

 There are other powerful ways Open Source can benefit you.

 In fact, if you keep reading, you can find below a few mainstream companies that you probably don’t suspect of doing open source collaboration.

 They open source a lot of stuff they don’t sell directly, and it makes a lot of sense for them to share their inventions than to keep behind closed doors.
 And it also makes a lot of sense for their communities and their competitors to contribute.